2025 Practice Enhancement Through Clinically Correct Coding

 • State how PAs can support CDI, medical necessity, and denials management

-• Know the history of the Medicare program and understand the parts that make it up
+• Know the various “parts” of the Medicare program and understand the parts that make it up

-• Define relative value units, the conversion factor, shared savings, and cost of care and how these play into payment for providers
+• Define relative value units, the conversion factor, shared savings, and cost of care and how these play into the payments for providers

 • List the clinical manifestations of burnout and triggers that lead to this clinical state